stcorp/muninn/README.md

 Support for additional namespaces are handled through external plug-ins (see [Extensions](https://stcorp.github.io/muninn/extensions/)).

-In Norse mythology, Muninn is a raven that, together with another raven called Huggin, gather information for the god Odin.
+In Norse mythology, Muninn is a raven who, together with another raven called Huginn, gathers information for the god Odin.
 Muninn is Old Norse for "memory".

 # Documentation